Long-Term Concussion Effects, Treatment & More

 Since that’s a lot of ground to cover, here’s an outline you can use to jump to the sections most relevant for you:

 If you’re experiencing symptoms that won’t resolve after a sports concussion, you’re not alone.
 95% of our patients experience statistically verified restoration of brain function.
-To see if you are eligible for treatment, sign up for a free consultation.
+To see if you are eligible for treatment, schedule a consultation.

 A concussion is a mild traumatic brain injury (mild TBI).
 It can result from a direct hit to the head, such as when a player gets hit in the head by a ball, but you don’t actually have to hit your head to have a concussion.
 A concussion can result from any action that causes the head to whip back or to the side suddenly, such as when a player gets jostled suddenly and falls but doesn’t actually hit their head.

-Some sports, such as football, are obviously high risk for concussions.
-However, the American Academy of Neurology reports that there are up to 3.8 million sports-related concussions in the United States each year, and they don’t all come from football.
+Some sports, such as football, are at high risk for concussions.
+However, the American Academy of Neurology reports that there are up to 3.8 million sports-related concussions in the United States each year, and they don’t all come from collision sports.

 For youth sports (children between 5 and 18 years of age), the five activities with greatest concussion risk are bicycling, football, basketball, playground activities, and soccer, according to the Brain Injury Research Institute.
 One study showed that 47% of emergency room visits for sports-related concussions were by children between the ages of 12 and 15 years old.